-The UNESCO listed the Medina of Essaouira as a World Heritage Site in Morocco in 2001.
-It is a well preserved example of eighteenth century architecture.
+UNESCO has listed the Medina of Essaouira as a World Heritage Site in Morocco in 2001.
+It is a well-preserved example of eighteenth-century architecture.

-Cobbled streets and concealed alleys that look perfect for a mystery novel.
+Cobbled streets and concealed alleys look perfect for a mystery novel.
 White buildings and their traditional blue doors offer an insight into a glorious past.

 Walk down the little streets under the sunlight, enjoy a cup of mint tea, relax on a terrace.
 Breathe in the past, walk through its doors, in and out.
 You will be entering and leaving a different world each time.

 A legend tells the Sultan Sidi Mohammed Ben Abdellah founded the port of Essaouira to punish the rebellions in Agadir.
 It was 1770.

 Until the first part of the XIX century, Essaouira was the most important trading port between Europe, Africa, and America.
 It is the oldest port of Morocco but lost its importance after the growth of Casablanca and Agadir.

 Also known as the port of Timbuktu, an early visit in the morning gives you a full sense of how busy it is.
 It links Morocco and the Saharan hinterland with the rest of the world.

-Essaouira has a character of its own; a crossroads for the north tribe of the Arab Chiadma and the southern Berbers, the city shows an obscure character.
-Besides, a mass of Europeans add to the sense of cultural mix.
+Essaouira has a character of its own; a crossroads for the northern tribe of the Arab Chiadma and the southern Berbers, the city shows an obscure character.
+Besides, a mass of Europeans adds to the sense of cultural mix.

 Artists, painters, dancers, and musicians populate the streets at all hours.
 They mix with the tourists, with a reggae spirit.
 A hippie allure covers it all, life earns a new sense.
 And you get the impression of living in a parallel Universe.

 Nobody will harass you, you will not be asked to buy, nor begged to bargain.
 It’s your choice.
 Essaouira has a lazy touch that would make you feel well.
 At home.